What Does Fail Fast, Fail Often, Fail Intelligently Even Mean?

 This could also be thought of as "Early Validation."
 But of course, simply failing over and over again isn't optimal.
 That's why it's essential to have a process in place for experimentation and to measure the results of those experiments using data.
-That way, you can learn from your mistakes and progress towards your goals.
+That way, you can learn from your mistakes and progress toward your goals.

 Fail Often, Put a Band-aid on It

 When it comes to bonding in manufacturing, it's often an afterthought, and that's where many businesses struggle.
-It's usually a matter of 'fail often, put a band aid on it.'
+It's usually a matter of 'fail often, put a band-aid on it.'

 But that's not the right approach.
 Here's why:

 Bonding is essential in manufacturing.
 It's what helps hold products together and ensures a high-quality end product.
 Without proper bonding, products can fall apart or face a severe decrease in quality.
-This can lead to costly rework, replacements, cause disruptions in the manufacturing process or worse, product recalls—an unfortunate example of this is glass bonding in vehicles.
+This can lead to costly rework, and replacements, cause disruptions in the manufacturing process, or worse, product recalls—an unfortunate example of this is glass bonding in vehicles.

 To Fail Early and Often, Manufacturers Need a Predictive Model for Their Material System

 To avoid the costly and time-consuming process of trial and error, product development teams need a predictive model for their material system.
 A predictive model will consider the variables that will affect the adhesive's performance, such as the type of materials being bonded (for instance, urethane and aluminum), the surface roughness of the substrate, and the cure conditions.
-By doing so, teams can fail early and often, before it actually matters.
+By doing so, teams can fail early and often before it actually matters.
 In addition, employees also gain a tremendous amount of skills and learning opportunities along the way.

 How Can Surface Intelligence Aid Your Predictive Model?